 Brett Budgeon has been teaching singing for nearly 20 Years.
 Brett is currently the co-Head of Classical Voice at The Tasmanian Conservatorium of Music.
 He is a prolific performer both here in Tasmania and internationally.
 Brett has attended three of Australia’s elite music schools and was a scholarship recipient at The University of Melbourne.
 He also holds qualifications from London’s Trinity College.

 He regularly travels to Los Angeles and links in with music industry and educational leaders on vocal and music business developments.
 Brett’s performance career continues to grow.
 He played The Phantom in Tasmania’s premier of The Phantom Of The Opera in 2013.
 In 2018 he played Jean Val Jean, in the Encore Theatre Company’s, Launceston production of Les Misérables.

 Madeleine Dyer - Vocal Tutor

-Madeleine is thrilled to have joined the Dominic music team this year.
-She is in her final year of a Bachelor of Music degree at the Tasmanian Conservatorium of Music, majoring in Classical Voice and doing ensemble work as a pianist.
+Madeleine is thrilled to be part of the Dominic music team this year.
+She has completed a Bachelor of Music degree at the Tasmanian Conservatorium of Music, majoring in Classical Voice and doing ensemble work as a pianist.
 She is concurrently teaching singing, piano and choir directing at schools around Hobart.